joseantt/SmallTalk_Android_App/README.md

 # Small Talk Android App

 This project involves the development of a mobile chat application for Android, using Firebase as the backend platform.
-The app will allow users to:
+The app allow users to:

 - Register
 - Log in